-3.2.4 Collaborative Interaction
+3.4.
+Collaborative Interaction

-The cross-modal tool runs across-platforms on any computer with a Java Runtime Environment.
 Simultaneous shared access to a diagram is currently achieved by connecting collaborators' computers through a local network with one of the computers acting as a server.
-We have incorporated locking mechanisms which prevents collaborators from concurrently editing the same item on the diagram.
+We have incorporated locking mechanisms which prevent collaborators from concurrently editing the same item on a diagram.
 Besides these locking mechanisms, the tool does not include any built-in mechanisms to regulate collaboration, such as process controls that enforce a specific order or structure of interaction.
 This was done to allow users to develop their own collaborative process when constructing diagrams - indeed, there is evidence that imposed structure can increase performance but at the expense of hindering the pace of collaboration and decreasing consensus and satisfaction amongst group members [20].
 Thus, the cross-modal tool provides collaborators with independent views and unstructured simultaneous interaction with shared diagrams.